National-Node-Net/node-lib/CONTRIBUTING.md

 - **PRs should use "squash and merge" as the preferred merge strategy**, ensuring a clean history.
 - **Feature and bugfix branches should be deleted after merge** to keep the repository tidy.
 - **Force pushing to the `main` branch is strictly prohibited** to protect repository integrity.
 - **CI builds must pass before merging** to enforce basic validation checks.

-For further details, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ---